 Rural and ‘everyday life’ spots are largely ignored by the majority of travellers.
 Wandering through these spaces, playing children, farms, grocery stores, offices etc reveals the real, raw elements of a city- its actual grit, heart and soul.
 These places won’t be found as a centre spread in a magazine or popping up in your Instagram feed.
 We all only post the best angles, the nicest, trendiest spots- our highlight reel, not our everyday, normal, average moments.

 We had arranged a driver to fetch us from the airport.
 He was late, which is not a great start.
 Although a bit unprofessional, he seemed to have a good excuse for his tardiness, so I don’t hold it against him.
 Our driver was a genuinely nice guy who seemed concerned about our wellbeing during our stay in Morocco.
 I got a deja vu feeling from him, like we had known each other for ages, maybe like a long-distant relative.
 Although being our driver was his job, it always felt he went out of his way to care for and bring all relevant things to our attention.
 He gentle caring manner was extremely reassuring to us.
 This epitomises my experiences of Morocco- that on whole the people are genuinely kind and helpful.

 Related content: 7 amazing things you didn’t know about Morocco People

-Moroccan children are very open to talking to foreigners, nothing like the west “stranger danger” infused children.
+Moroccan children are very open to talking to foreigners.
 Most Moroccan children even wanted hugs from foreign people (Within reason of course!).
 I found this incredibly heartwarming and was really drawn to these sweet children.